Durrow Abbey

 Durrow Abbey is a historic site in Durrow, County Offaly in Ireland.
 It is located off the N52 some 5 miles from Tullamore.
 Largely undisturbed, the site is an early medieval monastic complex of ecclesiastical and secular monuments, visible and sub-surface.

+Durrow, was probably founded by Columba around the 550s, and during his life and for centuries after was a well known centre of education.
+The Venerable Bede called it Monasterium nobile in Hiberniâ, and, at a later period, Armagh and Durrow were called the "Universities of the West".
+Durrow, like Clonard, Derry, and most other monasteries in the area, was frequently ravaged by the Vikings, but was not completely destroyed until the Norman invasion.